 While there is limited concrete evidence that shows exercising can speed up the process in humans, the limited research that is available shows that mice who exercise 30-minutes per day see more results than those who don’t.
 The study points out that many of these health benefits also coincide with living a healthy life, so it can’t all be attributed to autophagy.

 What Can You Drink While Fasting For Autophagy?

 You may be wondering what you can drink while fasting.
+Can you drink water during autophagy?
 As long as you’re not practicing a water fast, you can consume any beverage that is incredibly low or without calories.
 Think water, unsweetened tea, black coffee, vinegar, and broths.

 Experts highly recommend drinking plenty of water during a fast, as staying hydrated can help boost benefits.
 Coffee can work as an effective appetite suppressant, but be cautious when drinking coffee during a fast.
 The caffeine content can cause nausea, jitters, and light-headedness on an empty stomach.

 How Much Weight Can You Lose In Autophagy?